TL;DR

 9. Email Deliverability

-With your thoughtfully crafted and well-formatted email ready to be sent, a critical, often unseen, element comes into play: ensuring optimal email deliverability.
+Email deliverability is a metric that measures the success rate of an email campaign reaching subscribers' inboxes instead of being blocked or sent to spam folders.
+With your thoughtfully crafted and well-formatted email ready to be sent, this critical, often unseen, element comes into play.
 Think of this as making sure your message actually arrives at your intended destination–the inbox.
 If your emails don't reach your subscribers, all your previous efforts will be for naught.

 To maximize your chances of landing in the inbox and avoiding the spam folder, focus on these key areas: